-This campaign is not just a protest; it is a living, breathing act of love and resistance.β It is a collective, nonviolent hunger strike initiated by Palestinians, Israelis, and internationals in the West Bank, standing in solidarity with Gaza amid what they describe as systemic starvation and genocide .
+This campaign is not just a protest; it is a living, breathing act of love and resistance.
+It is a collective, nonviolent hunger strike initiated by Palestinians, Israelis, and internationals in the West Bank, standing in solidarity with Gaza amid systemic starvation and genocide.

 Who Are the Organizers?